NEFSC/READ-SSB-Lee-WorkingEfficiently/README.md

 ## Dealing with Merge Conflicts

-When there's a merge conflict Rstudio or Git will create a combined file. that has code from both.
+When there's a merge conflict Rstudio or Git will create a combined file that has code from both.
 Code from one person will show up between

 `<<<<<<< HEAD`